SIM Card Viruses: How To Tell If Your SIM card Is Infected And What To Do

 SIM Card Viruses How To Tell If Your SIM card Is Infected And What To Do

-A sim card virus is a type of ransomware that encrypts files on your SIM card, making them impossible to access.
-It requires you to pay (usually via bitcoin) for the decryption key in order to regain access.
+A SIM card virus is a type of ransomware that encrypts files on your SIM card, making them impossible to access.
+It requires you to pay (usually via bitcoin) for the decryption key to regain access.
 Typically it will be indicated as coming from an email address with information about how much was paid and what they got in return so far.

 How Does It Work?

 and encrypt all contacts in the SIM card’s memory.
-The next time you try to access any of those files (such as texts messages)you will get a message that says “Your SIM card has been infected” and ask for payment up front before it unlocks them.
+The next time you try to access any of those files (such as text messages)you will get a message that says “Your SIM card has been infected” and ask for payment upfront before it unlocks them.

 How Can I Tell If My SIM Card Has Been Infected?